mertseker-dev/social-distance-estimation/README.md

 ## Dataset and Annotations

 - **Dataset**:
 We provide an annotated image dataset for testing purposes that can be used to evaluate our method and also any other social distance estimation method that can output either 3D location estimations for the people or the distance between the people.
-The images and the annotations can be downloaded from here: LINK.
+The images and the annotations can be downloaded from here: https://doi.org/10.23729/b2ea87e6-b845-46b8-abf3-cdbe299ce8b0.

 - **Annotations**:
 The annotations are found in 3 seperate .csv files: body_pixel_locations.csv, camera_locations_photoshoot_identifiers.csv and ground_truth_locations.csv.
 Please download these .csv files from the link above or from this page, note that they should be under a directory named 'labels' under your main project directory.
 Refer to the project directory schema above in [Getting Started](#getting-started) for clarity.